 In a valley approximately 30 miles long and five miles wide, there are now nearly 500 wineries.
 The majority of them are small and family-owned and more than one-quarter are certified Napa Green.

-More than 50 percent of Napa Valley’s vineyard acreage (more than 45,000 acres/18,200 hectares) is certified Napa Green Land.
-More than 55 percent of Napa Valley Vintners’ members are participating in either or both the Napa Green Certified Land and Napa Green Certified Winery programs, and more than 40 wineries have comprehensive Soil-to-Bottle certification in both.
+More than 55 percent (over 24,000 acres) of Napa Valley’s vineyard acreage is certified Napa Green Land.
+More than 65 percent of Napa Valley Vintners’ members are participating in either or both the Napa Green Certified Land and Napa Green Certified Winery programs, and more than 40 wineries have comprehensive Soil-to-Bottle certification in both.
 Napa Valley’s vintners are committed to caring for the land and its resources so the next generation can continue the winemaking tradition.

 As you visit and taste your way through the Napa Valley, you will experience world-class hospitality and wines in one of the most environmentally progressive wine regions in the world.